aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

-Desktop screensaver with a slideshow of near-realtime images of the sun.
-The photos are fetched from the [NASA SDO](https://sdo.gsfc.nasa.gov/) database and auto-refreshed every 5 minutes.
+Desktop app and screensaver featuring a slideshow of near-realtime scientific images of the sun.
+The photos are fetched from the database of the [NASA SDO](https://sdo.gsfc.nasa.gov/) satellite observatory, which is currently orbiting Earth.
+The screensaver is auto-refreshed every 5 minutes in order to show the latest images.
 Built with Nodejs, React and Electron.
-Available for Win and OSX.
+Available for Windows and OSX.

-Check live browser version at [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)
+Check out the live browser version at [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)

 <div align="left">
  <img src="/public/pic.jpg" width=600>